jw2249a/2017-bayes-audit/2017-code/README.md

     ("AliceJones")   a vote with only one selection

-    ("AliceJones", "+BobSmith")  a vote with two selections, one of which is a write-in
+    ("AliceJones", "+BobSmith")  a vote with two selections, one of which is a write-in for Bob Smith.

 Implementation note: Within a json file, a vote is represented as a comma-separated string if selection ids:

     ""               for the empty sequence

-    "AliceJones"     a vote for AliceJones
+    "AliceJones"     a vote with one selections, for AliceJones

-    "AliceJones,+BobSmith"  a vote for Alice and for Bob
+    "AliceJones,+BobSmith"  a vote with two selections,
+                     one for Alice Jones and one for Bob Smith

 ### File names